 Nashville in Berrien County, Georgia — The American South (South Atlantic)

 Location.
-31° 12.383′ N, 83° 15′ W. Marker is in Nashville, Georgia, in Berrien County.
-Marker is at the intersection of South Davis Street (U.S. 129) and East Washington Street, on the right when traveling north on South Davis Touch for map.
-Marker is in this post office area: Nashville GA 31639, United States of America.
+31° 12.253′ N, 83° 15.088′ W. Marker is in Nashville, Georgia, in Berrien County.
+Marker can be reached from the intersection of South Bartow Street and Johnson Alley, on the left when traveling north.
+Marker is mounted at eye-level, directly on the subject house, just to the left of the front entrance.
+Touch for map.
+Marker is at or near this postal address: 313 South Bartow Street, Nashville GA 31639, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Berrien County (within shouting distance of this marker); Old Coffee Road (within shouting distance of this marker); Flat Creek Mills (was approx. 4.6 miles away but has been reported missing. ); Adel Lime Sink (approx. 11.1 miles away); Cook County (approx. 11.3 miles away); a different marker also named Old Coffee Road (approx. 13.8 miles away); Joshua Lee (approx. 14.9 miles away); Home of Governor E. D. Rivers (approx. 15 miles away).
+Indian Fights (approx. 0.2 miles away); Berrien County (approx. 0.2 miles away); The War Between the States (approx. 0.2 miles away); Old Coffee Road (approx. 0.2 miles away); Adel Lime Sink (approx. 11 miles away); Cook County (approx. 11.2 miles away); a different marker also named Old Coffee Road (approx. 13.6 miles away); Joshua Lee (approx. 14.8 miles away).
 Touch for a list and map of all markers in Nashville.

 Regarding Harrison-Taylor House.
 National Register of Historic Places #94001636.